 Nunez said he was “reeling” trying to make sense of Dorner’s alleged rampage that left four dead, including two law enforcement officials and a newly engaged couple.

 Nunez said Dorner was part of the department's police explorer volunteer program while at Kennedy High School and that he would visit once a year.

-"The Chris Dorner that I knew back when he was an explorer here and going through college, then going through the Navy wouldn't have done the horrendous acts that he did," Nunez said.
-"Would not have been the cold-blooded calculated murderer."
+"The Chris Dorner that I knew back when he was an explorer here and going through college then going through the Navy wouldn't have done the horrendous acts that he did, would not have been the cold-blooded calculated murderer," Nunez said.

-Nunez said he had not heard from Dorner for two years until a package was dropped off at his office on Jan.
-23. It contained a note signed by Dorner.
-In the note, Dorner wrote that he did not lie during the investigation that led to his dismissal from the LAPD.
-The note was accompanied by a video of one of the interrogations.
+Nunez explained that he had not heard from Dorner for two years until a package was dropped off at his office on Jan.
+23. It contained a note explaining that Dorner did not lie during the investigation that led to his dismissal from the LAPD and a video of one of the interrogations.

-"I barely had some inclination that he had been terminated or that he was no longer with LAPD," Nunez said.
-"But I had no context of the nature of that investigation was or anything.
+"I barely had some inclination that he had been terminated or that he was no longer with LAPD but I had no context of the nature of that investigation was or anything," Nunez said.

 "I really didn't even know what this was actually about until I read the manifesto," he added.

-Nunez said he first read the manifesto when members of the Irvine Police Department arrived at his office asking him about Dorner.
+He said he first read the manifesto when members of the Irvine Police Department arrived to his offices asking him about Dorner.
 Detectives were investigating the deaths of newly engaged couple Keith Lawrence and Monica Quan, the daughter of a former LAPD captain targeted in Dorner’s manifesto.